assyrianic/Tagha/documentation/ISA.md

 loads the value of the link register to the program counter and resumes execution.

+### Vector Opcodes
+Vectors are basically packed registers that can be larger than 8 bytes but can be any width multiplied by an element size.
+For any vector opcode that takes a source and destination register, the destination register must be the same vector size or larger than the source register.
+In terms of technical operation, a vector register is basically an array.

+When using a register as a vector, any element size less than word (64-bits) must be packed.
+For float-based vector operations, both `float32_t` and `float64_t` MUST BE DEFINED AND USEABLE, otherwise it's entirely a nop.

+## setvlen
+sets the operational width of vectors that are used for the vector opcodes.

+## setelen
+sets the element size of vectors.
+Valid sizes are `byte`, `half`, `long`, and `word`.
+For float-based vector operations, only `long` and `word` are valid.
+If the element size is invalid, `word` size is used.

+## vmov
+copies a source register's contents as a vector (element size multiplied by vector width) to a destination register, destination registers is also used as a vector.

+## vadd
+same as `add` but source + destination registers are vectors.

+## vsub
+same as `sub` but source + destination registers are vectors.

+## vmul
+same as `mul` but source + destination registers are vectors.

+## vdiv
+same as `div` but source + destination registers are vectors.

+## vmod
+same as `mod` but source + destination registers are vectors.

+## vneg
+same as `neg` but source register is a vector.

+## vfadd
+Same as `vadd` but with floats.

+## vfsub
+Same as `vsub` but with floats.

+## vfmul
+Same as `vmul` but with floats.

+## vfdiv
+Same as `vdiv` but with floats.

+## vfneg
+Same as `vneg` but with floats.

+## vand
+same as `bit_and` but source + destination registers are vectors.

+## vor
+same as `bit_or` but source + destination registers are vectors.

+## vxor
+same as `bit_xor` but source + destination registers are vectors.

+## vshl
+same as `shl` but source + destination registers are vectors.

+## vshr
+same as `shr` but source + destination registers are vectors.

+## vshar
+same as `shar` but source + destination registers are vectors.

+## vnot
+same as `bit_not` but source + destination registers are vectors.

+## vcmp
+same as `cmp` but source + destination registers are vectors.

+## vilt
+same as `ilt` but source + destination registers are vectors.

+## vile
+same as `ile` but source + destination registers are vectors.

+## vult
+same as `ult` but source + destination registers are vectors.
+Not a "deus vult" joke.

+## vule
+same as `ule` but source + destination registers are vectors.

+## vflt
+same as `flt` but source + destination registers are vectors.

+## vfle
+same as `fle` but source + destination registers are vectors.

 # VM Instruction Encoding

 All opcodes take up a single byte and additional bytes depending on whether they operate on registers, immediate values, or doing memory operations.